Broken (Nine Inch Nails EP): Recording

 Reznor bought the house where actress Sharon Tate (pictured in 1966) was murdered, where he set up a recording studio that he named Le Pig.
 He recorded both Broken and The Downward Spiral in the house.

-By early 1992, Trent Reznor used as a recording studio the location 10050 Cielo Drive in Benedict Canyon, Los Angeles, where American actress Sharon Tate was murdered by the Manson family in 1969.
-Reznor renamed the location as "Le Pig" where he set up a recording studio to record the tracks of Broken and Nine Inch Nails' second studio album The Downward Spiral (1994).
+After July 1992, Trent Reznor used as a recording studio the location 10050 Cielo Drive in Benedict Canyon, Los Angeles, where American actress Sharon Tate was murdered by the Manson family in 1969.
+Reznor renamed the location as "Le Pig" where he set up a recording studio to record the tracks of Broken and Nine Inch Nails' second studio album, The Downward Spiral (1994).
 In December 1993, Reznor was confronted by Patti Tate, who asked if he was exploiting her sister's death in the house.
 He later recalled this encounter during a 1997 interview with Rolling Stone:

 While I was working on [The] Downward Spiral, I was living in the house where Sharon Tate was killed.
 Then one day I met her sister [Patti Tate].
 It was a random thing, just a brief encounter.
 And she said: 'Are you exploiting my sister's death by living in her house?'
 For the first time, the whole thing kind of slapped me in the face.
 I said, 'No, it's just sort of my own interest in American folklore.
 I'm in this place where a weird part of history occurred.'
 I guess it never really struck me before, but it did then.
 She lost her sister from a senseless, ignorant situation that I don't want to support.
 When she was talking to me, I realized for the first time, 'What if it was my sister?'
 I thought, 'Fuck Charlie Manson.'
 I went home and cried that night.
 It made me see there's another side to things, you know?